e-lie/renardo-website/docs/installation.md

     - _Facultative Linux step_ : you need JACK server started (https://archive.flossmanuals.net/ardour/ch015_starting-jack-on-ubuntu.html) or `pipewire` with the `pipewire-jack` module installed.
     - In the editor write `Renardo.start` and activate with **Ctrl+Return** then check for errors in the log pannel.

+You can also ask for help on the FoxDot Telegram channel.